41012/pfms-support/README.md

 3) re-link your code to the updates.

-Any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
+Any code that links to pipes (such as tutorials or your own assignment code) needs to be rebuilt.
 From build directory of your code you can execute:

 ```
 rm CMakeCache.txt